Empire of Japan–Russian Empire relations: Tensions escalated in 1890s

+On May 11, 1891, when Tsarevich Nicholas, who would later become Emperor Nicholas II of Russia, was attacked while traveling in Japan.
+He was part of a diplomatic visit aimed at strengthening Russo-Japanese relations during a time of increasing Russian influence in the Far East.
+The attack took place as Nicholas was returning to Kyoto from a day trip to Lake Biwa in Ōtsu, Shiga Prefecture.
+The incident occurred a diplomatic crisis, as Japan feared that Russia might use it as a pretext for war.
+Prime Minister Matsukata Masayoshi advised Emperor Meiji to visit Nicholas in the hospital to express apologies and reassure him of Japan's commitment to diplomatic relations.
+The Emperor traveled overnight to Kyoto to meet with Nicholas, who, despite his injuries, expressed understanding and did not hold the incident against the Japanese people.

 Sergei Witte, The Russian finance minister (1892 to 1903) controlled East Asian policy.
 His goal was peaceful expansion of trade with Japan and China.
 Japan, with its greatly expanded and modernized military easily defeated the antiquated Chinese forces in the First Sino-Japanese War (1894–95).
 Russia now faced the choice of collaborating with Japan (with which relations had been fairly good for some years) or acting as protector of China against Japan.
 Witte chose the second policy and in 1894 Russia joined Germany and France in forcing Japan to soften the peace terms it imposed on China.
 Japan Was forced to cede the Liaodong Peninsula and Port Arthur (both territories were located in south-eastern Manchuria, a Chinese province) back to China.
 China later leased it to Russia.
 This new Russian role angered Tokyo, which decided Russia was the main enemy in its quest to control Manchuria, Korea and China.
 Witte underestimated Japan's growing economic and military power while exaggerating Russia's military prowess.

 Russia concluded an alliance with China (in 1896 by the Li–Lobanov Treaty), which led in 1898 to an occupation and administration (by Russian personnel and police) of the entire Liaodong Peninsula and to a fortification of the ice-free Port Arthur.
 Russia also established a bank and built the Chinese Eastern Railway, which was to cross northern Manchuria from west to east, linking Siberia with Vladivostok.
 In 1899 the Boxer Rebellion broke out with Chinese attacks on all foreigners.
 A large coalition of 11 Western powers and Japan sent armed forces to relieve their diplomatic missions in Peking.
 Russia used this as an opportunity to bring a substantial army into Manchuria.
 As a consequence, Manchuria became a fully incorporated outpost of the Russian Empire in 1900, and Japan made ready to fight Russia.